 Diet and Nutrition

-Great with kids
+Typically good with respectful kids

-Tendency to dig
+Tends to dig

-Can be stubborn
+Can be stubborn about training

 More Dog Breeds and Further Research

 As with any breed, if you think the West Highland white terrier is right for you, be sure to do plenty of research before obtaining one.
-Talk to veterinarians, pet professionals, other Westie owners, reputable breeders, and rescue groups to learn more.
+Talk to veterinarians, pet professionals, Westie owners, reputable breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, look into these to compare the pros and cons:
+If you’re interested in similar breeds, check out:

-There’s a whole world of dog breeds out there for you to research to find the right one.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!